ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 ![Figure 5.
 Edit Certificate](images/edit.png "Edit Certificate")

+1. **Edit**
-1. Click the edit button.
+   Click the edit button to configure this certificate.
 2. **Name**
    Enter a name for this certificate.
-For future clarity, consider naming each certificate after the role that it will enable in your system (Full Stack Development, HR, Customer, Unregistered Guest, etc...)
+For future clarity, consider naming each certificate after the role that it will enable in your system
+   (Full Stack Development, HR, Customer, Unregistered Guest, etc...)
 3. **Security Clearance**
    Set authorization level for this certificate.
 Read about [Security Clearance](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) to choose appropriate level.
 4. **Thumbprint**
    Click the button to copy the unique code assigned to this certificate.
 5. **Database Permissions**